SpacingBat3/WebCord/docs/README.md

 This project is redistributed under the [MIT License](COPYING).

 ## Want to contribute to my project?
-- If you want to improve my code, do a Pull Request and add yourself to the list of contributors in `main.js`.
+- If you want to improve my code, do a Pull Request and add yourself to the list of contributors in `main.ts`.
 - If you want to translate strings in `lang` folder, please visit [TRANSLATE.md](TRANSLATE.md).

 Never made a pull request before?
 Please reffer to [this website](http://makeapullrequest.com).